 The sea, though, already had begun to forsake Portsmouth.
 Ocracoke Inlet shifted and shoaled.
 Shell Castle Island, composed of oyster shells, eroded away.
 An 1846 storm sliced new inlets - and new trade routes - through Hatteras Island to the north.

 Other events also conspired against Portsmouth.
 Railroads began to displace ships as a means of moving goods.
-The approach of northern troops during the Civil War in 1861 drove most residents off the island, and many never returned.
+The approach of northern troops during the American Civil War in 1861 drove most residents off the island, and many never returned.
 The population was 320 in 1870.
 A decade later, it had fallen to 220.
 With shipping commerce gone, fishing and shellfishing became economic mainstays for residents.
 Lodges to house those hunting the abundant waterfowl appeared in the early 1900s.

 The establishment of a US Life Saving Service station in 1894 brought a new mission to the village.
 The rescue service, later incorporated into the present-day US Coast Guard, recruited local men for its ranks, and was an important presence, philosophically and economically, for 43 years.
 The "surf soldiers" drilled rigorously for dangerous sea rescues, and the station commander was a community leader.

 When the station was decommissioned in 1937, Portsmouth's final spiral downward began.
 The station's reactivation during World War II only forestalled the village's demise.
 From the 1930 census of 104, the population fell to 17 in 1956.
 The post office locked its doors in 1959.

 By 1970, just three residents - including Marian Gray Babb, Dominique's older sister, and Elma Dixon, Dominique's aunt - still called the island home, though they spent winters on the mainland.
 When the only man among the trio, Henry Pigott, died in January 1971, Dixon and Babb reluctantly moved to Beaufort.
 Dixon died in 1990, Babb in 1993.